 The Research and Publications Fund Committee of the Faculty of Arts supports the dissemination of the highest-quality research by allowing researchers to become better known by presenting their research results at conferences.
 The contribution covers expenses to a maximum of $450 for Quebec, Ontario, New England, and New York State, $900 for the rest of North America, $1,200 for Europe, and $1,500 for the rest of the world.
-Each researcher is allowed a maximum cumulative grant of $1,500 per fiscal year – April 1 to March 31
+Each researcher is allowed a maximum cumulative grant of $1,500 per fiscal year – April 1 to March 31.
+Conferences within the National Capital Region are not eligible for this fund.

 The Committee encourages applications by: